St John’s Girls’ School is a decile nine, integrated state school, situated in park like grounds in the centre of Invercargill.

 Respect for self and others and responsibility for one’s own actions are encouraged.

-Honesty, compassion, integrity and fairness are valued along with cooperation, tolerance, loyalty, support and consideration.
+Honesty, compassion and fairness are valued along with cooperation, tolerance, loyalty, support and consideration.

 The display of these values is rewarded in numerous ways.